vasileios27/GeoML-Lab/eo_tutorials/README.md

 * Evaluate predictions (e.g., predicting temperature/precipitation trends)
 * Visualize model performance

+### 05 — Deploying Model with Docker

+In this tutorial, you’ll learn how to containerize your Earth Observation (EO) machine learning model — that is, how to package your FastAPI-based AI service into a Docker container that can be run anywhere.

+This tutorial assumes that you already have:

+A working FastAPI app that accepts NetCDF input (from Tutorial 04 or earlier)

+Basic familiarity with the Linux command line

 👉 Goal: Learn how to connect EO data with ML, creating a first end-to-end pipeline.

 ---